 In addition, well and pipeline accidents have the potential to release hydrogen sulfide, which is a poisonous gas that explodes when mixed with air temperatures of 500 degrees or above.
 Hydrogen sulfide gases can be found around oil and gas wells, pipeline terminals, storage facilities, and transportation facilities where the gas or oil have a high sulfur content.
 Hydrogen sulfide has a "rotten egg" odor in concentrations from .03 ppm to 150 ppm, while in larger concentrations it paralyzes the olfactory nerves, so the odor is no longer an indicator of the hazard.
-Over 1,300 wells in Michigan have been identified as having hydrogen sulfide can kill.
+Over 1,300 wells in Michigan have been identified as having hydrogen sulfide levels exceeding 300 ppm.
+At concentrations of 700 ppm, one breath of hydrogen sulfide can kill.
 Hydrogen sulfide can cause the failure of high-strength steels and other metals, which requires all company and government responders to be familiar with the emergency procedures and the kind of materials safe for use when responding to sour gas wells.